dsc-courses/dsc80-2023-wi/project3/recipes-and-ratings.md

 After downloading the datasets, you **must** follow the following steps to merge the two datasets and create a column containing the average rating per recipe:
 1. Left merge the recipes and interactions datasets together.
 2. In the merged dataset, fill all ratings of 0 with `np.nan`.
 (Think about _why_ this is a reasonable step, and include your justification in your website.)
-3. Find the average rating per recipe.
+3. Find the average rating per recipe, as a Series.

-{: .note }
-Moving forward, use the merged dataset for all of your analysis!
+4. Add this Series containing the average rating per recipe back to the recipes dataset. **Use this dataset for all of your analysis.** (For the purposes of Project 3, the `'review'` column in the interactions dataset doesn't have much use.)

 ---